EZ-Robotics/EZ-Template/ez-template-docs/tutorials/tuning_pid_constants.md

 ### Different Constants
-When your robot has huge weight shifts (grabbing a mobile goal, raising a lift, etc), you might want to have different constants for those states.
+When your robot has huge weight shifts (grabbing a mobile goal, raising a lift, etc.), you might want to have different constants for those states.
 You can have multiple functions with constants for different states and change constants during your autonomous routine.
 ```cpp
 void grab_mogo() {
   default_constants();  // Use default constants